EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

 end
 ```

-Now running the `watchtest` function the whole testing suite re-runs whenever any of the project's files changes.
+Now, with the `watchtest` function running the whole testing suite re-runs whenever any of the project’s files changes.

-## Final words
+### Final words

 I found it easy to have a love-hate relationship with Julia.
 I have all the respect for its creators.
-They're doing an amazing job and are very bold with bringing in innovation.
-Once the code is compiled, it's amazingly fast.
-The language's ecosystem, along with amazing packages is one of its strongest  points.
+They’re doing an amazing job and are very bold with bringing in innovation.
+Once the code is compiled, it’s amazingly fast.
+The language’s ecosystem, along with amazing packages is one of its strongest points.

-It's also awfully slow when you run your functions for the first time **in current session**.
-Also, developers often have to rethink the workflows they're so used to.
+However, it’s awfully slow when you run your functions for the first time **in the current session**.
+Also, developers often have to rethink the workflows they’re so used to.
 This article touches on one of those issues.

 The way the file watching is implemented in the standard library leaves a lot of room for improvement.
-As an example, I'm getting the "renamed" flag instead of "changed" in the `FileWatching.FileEvent` when I'm changing the file.
-That's why in code I'm just checking for the absence of the timeout.
+As an example, I’m getting the “renamed” flag instead of “changed” in the `FileWatching.FileEvent` when I’m changing the file.
+That’s why in code I’m just checking for the absence of the timeout.
 It feels like a dirty hack but what can you do?
 The watcher was also not working consistently when the timeout was not given.

-The immaturity of the standard library isn't a show-stopper for many.
+The immaturity of the standard library isn’t a show-stopper for many.
 Julia is developing rapidly and we can expect it to get better and better over time.
 Other issues will need engineers themselves to rethink their paradigms.
-I think it's good though — challenges are what's making us evolve after-all and radical innovation doesn't happen that often.
+I think it’s good though — challenges are what’s making us evolve after all and radical innovation doesn’t happen that often.